immcantation/dowser/docs/topics/bootstrapTrees.md

 :   location of desired phylogenetic executable

 igphyml
-:   location of igphyml executible if trait models desired
+:   location of igphyml executable if trait models desired

 fixtrees
 :   keep tree topologies fixed?
-(bootstrapping will not be perfomed)
+(bootstrapping will not be performed)

 quiet
 :   amount of rubbish to print to console